erdie/vector-store-openai/README.md

 # Vector Store Open AI
-The example code uses a vector store for an OpenAI embedded model and gpt-4o API I use Indonesian EyD version 5 as an example.
+The example code uses a vector store for embedded model and gpt-4o OpenAI API I use Indonesian EyD version 5 document as an example.
 EyD (Ejaan yang Disempurnakan) mean Improved Spelling for the Indonesian Language

 ## Install
 Node version 20